This project was released in conjunction with another which programs 2704/2708/MCM6876X EPROMs. More about that here.

 Building one yourself

-If you have a sound understanding of how these devices are programmed, are equipped with a decent oscilloscope and have very good soldering and troubleshooting skills – everything you need to build one is provided below.
+If you have a sound understanding of how these devices are programmed, are well equipped and have very good soldering and troubleshooting skills – everything you need to build one is provided below.

 I won’t be spending any time supporting anyone without one or more of the above.